Analysis: France needs tough reforms to halt debt spike

 VOTERS READY?

-Polls suggest voters, alarmed that the deepening crisis could touch France, are ready to tighten their belts [ID:nL5E7MF2EX] and unions have been low-key in recent months.
-[ID:nL6E7M73NA]
+Polls suggest voters, alarmed that the deepening crisis could touch France, are ready to tighten their belts and unions have been low-key in recent months.

 "We need a much more rigorous handling of our public finances.
 We need to cut spending and put in place an austerity program," said Philippe Caffiot, a business executive in his 50s.
 "There will be a social backlash, but it's what we need to move things forward more quickly."